How do you determine your personal-professional development goals?

 Let people talk and ask questions

-In a team meeting, we asked people to share and talk about the questions and share their personal-professional development areas.
+We asked people to share and talk about the questions and their personal-professional development areas in a team meeting.

-(BTW – this team had high psychological-safety and trust.
-If you think people will be fearful about sharing in a team meeting, don’t have a team meeting.
+(BTW – this team had high psychological safety and trust.
+Don’t have a team meeting if you think people will fear sharing in a team meeting.
 You can have a 1 on 1 with them, ask them to write their responses, and then go to the steps below.)

 From discussion to indicators

 Now that we discussed early ideas and supported divergence to build more resilient ideas – we moved into personal-professional indicator areas.

 For this discussion, the Goldsmith Wheel of Change is super helpful.

 Each person wrote their response in detail to the following questions, based on the wheel of change: